-- Diffuse pruritus, pain or prickly sensation, edema, skin tightness and induration, loss ability to make a skin fold, loss of hair, decreased sweating - Raynaud phenomenon triggered by cold, smoking or emotional stress, the female-to-male ratio is 4:1 - Skin hyperpigmentation or hypopigmentation -"salt and pepper" appearance, finger tip lesions.
-Cutaneous and mucosal telangiectasias on the face, hands and anterior chest - Reduced oral aperture (microstomia), poor dentition, decreased salivary production- xerostomia - Musculoskeletal system: synovitis, tendon friction rubs, artralgia, myalgia flexion contractures of joints.
+- Skin - Diffuse pruritus, pain or prickly sensation, edema reflect vascular changes or glycosaminoglycan deposits in the dermis.
+Skin tightness and induration.
+In the sclerotic phase tight shiny skin, loss ability to make a skin fold, loss of hair, decreased sweating - Raynaud phenomenon triggered by cold, smoking or emotional stress, occurs in 5-15% of the general population, the female-tomale ratio is 4:1 - Skin pigmentary changes (hyperpigmentation or hypopigmentation -"salt and pepper" appearance, healed pitting ulcers in finger tips, calcinosis on the fingers or any area - Cutaneous and mucosal telangiectasias in the face, hands and anterior chest - Reduced oral aperture (microstomia), poor dentition, decreased salivary production- xerostomia

+Musculoskeletal system